fabrix-app/docs/en/config/web.md

    * any necessary initialization.
 Here, we're setting up Hapi for server-side
    * rendering of a React.js application.
    *
-   * @this refers to the fabrix application object
+   * @this refers to the Fabrix application object
    */
   onPluginsLoaded (err) {
     this.packs.hapi.server.views({